omniosorg/pkgmgr/README.md

 Configuration
 -------------

-Take a look at the `pkgmgr.cfg.dist` file for inspiration.
+Take a look at the `pkgmgr.conf.dist` file for inspiration.